-The Cyber Security Agency (CSA) of Singapore and Ministry of Education (MOE) in a joint statement had said the nine Iranians allegedly responsible for the attacks have been charged in the United States for attempting to hack into 144 US and 176 foreign universities across 21 countries – including those in Singapore – on behest of the Iranian government, the US Department of Justice said in a statement on March 23.
+The Cyber Security Agency (CSA) of Singapore and the Ministry of Education (MOE) released a joint statement on March 23.
+It said the nine Iranians allegedly responsible for the attacks had gotten charges in the United States for attempting to hack into 144 US and 176 foreign universities across 21 countries.
+These include those in Singapore.

 “The universities have stepped up their vigilance and users have been advised to change their passwords immediately,” said the agencies.

-The CSA statement also said that the incident did not appear linked to the 2017 cyber attack on NUS and NTU networks and “at this time” there was no evidence that sensitive information had been breached.
+The CSA statement also said that the incident did not appear linked to the 2017 cyber attack on NUS and NTU networks.
+Additionally, “at this time” there was no evidence regarding any breaching of sensitive information.

-Investigations revealed that the incident was a phishing attack where staff members were directed to a credential harvesting website to key in their login details.
-The credentials were then used to gain unauthorised access to the institutes’ library websites to obtain research articles published by staff members.
+Investigations revealed that the incident was a phishing attack.
+The scheme worked when staff members went into a credential harvesting website to key in their login details.
+The attackers then used these credentials to gain unlawful access to the institutes’ library websites to obtain research articles published by staff members.